Gladiator07/Harvestify/instructions.md

-# Instructions to setup and run the projects locally
+# Instructions to setup and run the project locally

 - Install anaconda
 - Open conda prompt